LGBTQ Heroes: Dan Savage – the queer man who showed us that It Gets Better

 Let’s take a look at the life and career of Dan Savage.

-Born in Chicago, Savage went on to study acting at the University of Illinois.
+Born in Chicago in 1964, Savage went on to study acting at the University of Illinois.

 Savage made the move into journalism in the early 1990s.
 A friend invited him to move to Seattle to help start an alternative newspaper – The Stranger.
 Savage wrote an advice column for the paper.